dcSpark/cardano-multiplatform-lib/docs/docs/index.md

 Powerful and flexible enough to be used to power wallets and exchanges!
 (Yes, it’s used in production!)

+## A note on code examples

+All code examples are using the WASM (typescript/javascript) API.
+If you are using CML from rust you will need to change the code to rust syntax e.g. `Foo.bar()` to `Foo::new()` etc. We've tried to keep the API as consistent as possible between the different bindings but some exceptions exist.
+The array/map wrappers (e.g. `FooList` / `MapFooToBar`) in WASM are simply `Vec<Foo>` and `OrderedHashMap<Foo, Bar>` respectively.
+There will be some changes relating to reference params/moving/etc as well.

+You can find complete examples in the `/examples/` directory.

 ## Documentation

-This library generates both `Typescript`_ and `Flow`_ type definitions, so it’s often easiest to see what is possible by just looking at the types!
-You can find the Flow types `here`_
+This library generates `Typescript` type definitions, so it’s often easiest to see what is possible by just looking at the types!
+These are found in the `.ts` file in the npm package roots.

-You can also look in the `example`_ folder to see how to use this library from Typescript or just experiment with the library.
+If you are using rust the full API will be shown in the respective crates.io pages.